pngan/documentation/files/ssh.md

-# Set up Windows to authenticate to GitHub
+# Set up Windows to authenticate to GitHub using ssh

 ## Prepare Windows
 ### Install ssh tools